SAP-samples/teched2023-AD161/exercises/Ex4/README.md

 ![](/exercises/Ex4/images/urgencysampledata.png)

 Now we will **import** data from a file to **A_BusinessPartner** entity.
-Using a local text editor, create a local file called `customers.txt`.
+Using a local text editor, create a local file named `customers.txt`.
 Add the following content to the file and save it locally:

 ```